-provide funding as a "blank check," and did not appropriate funding for a new Conflict Response Fund for either fiscal year.
+Further, supporters are concerned as to S/CRS having an adequate level of funding to meet its mandate.
+Beyond the operating expenses portion of S/CRS, the Bush Administration requested \$100 million in FY2006 and \$75 million in FY2007 for a new Conflict Response Fund to be available to accelerate delivery of critical expertise and resources to address post-conflict situations.
+Congress is hesitant to provide funding as a "blank check," and did not appropriate funding for a new Conflict Response Fund for either fiscal year.
 Instead in 2006, appropriators requested a "... comprehensive, disciplined and coherent strategy detailing how the Office of the Coordinator for Reconstruction and Stabilization will coordinate United States Government-wide efforts to respond to international post-conflict contingencies."38

-To provide financial support to the work of S/CRS, the Department of Defense is authorized, through September 30, 2007, to transfer up to \$100 million to the Secretary of State in FY2006 and in FY2007 for services, defense articles, and funding for reconstruction, security, and stabilization assistance if required.
-It was also clear that such funding is considered a temporary authority until S/CRS has adequate resources.39 The Senate's proposed National Defense Authorization Act for Fiscal Year 2008, (S. 1547) extends the transfer authority to September 30, 2008, and increases the amount to \$200 million.
-The accompanying Senate Committee Report, describes the transfer authority as a "pilot program," and expresses the Committee's intention to review the implementation of the authority carefully to determine if and in what manner it might be reauthorized.40 The measure is awaiting full Senate consideration.
+To provide financial support to the work of S/CRS, the Department of Defense was authorized, through September 30, 2007, to transfer up to \$100 million to the Secretary of State in FY2006 and in FY2007 for services, defense articles, and funding for reconstruction, security, and stabilization assistance if required.
+It was also clear that such funding is considered a temporary authority until S/CRS has adequate resources.39 The National Defense Authorization Act for Fiscal Year 2008, (H.R.
+4986) extends the transfer authority to September 30, 2008.
+The accompanying Senate Committee Report of an earlier version of the legislation (S. 1547), describes the transfer authority as a "pilot program," and expresses the Committee's intention to review the implementation of the authority carefully to determine if and in what manner it might be reauthorized.40 The measure requires final congressional action.

 In its Fiscal Year 2008 budget request, the Administration requested \$14.6 million for S/CRS to fund an additional 57 positions for the S/CRS office and the Active Response Corps.
 Congress already provided \$50 million, contingent upon specific authorization, for the Civilian Reserve Corps in the FY2007 supplemental appropriation41 (H.R.
 2206/P.L.
 110-28).
-The State Department is seeking authorizing legislation to fully implement and fund the Civilian Reserve Corps.
+The State Department sought authorizing legislation to fully implement and fund the Civilian Reserve Corps.
 The "Reconstruction and Stabilization Civilian Management Act of 2007" (S. 613/H.R.
-1084), introduced by Senator Lugar and Representative Sam Farr, respectively, would provide necessary authority for personnel and expenditure of funds for S/CRS and the Civilian Reserve Corps.
+1084), introduced by Senator Lugar and Representative Sam Farr, respectively, and still awaits action, would provide necessary authority for personnel and expenditure of funds for S/CRS and the Civilian Reserve Corps.